ADA-research/NNV_JAIR_robustness_distributions/README.md

     - [gtsrb_7_1024_standard.onnx](networks_onnx/gtsrb/gtsrb_7_1024_standard.onnx)
 - training: Code for the training and PyTorch implementations for the networks
 - verification: Code for verifying the networks
+- distributions: Data used in this paper.
+    - [chapter 4]: Verification using BaB for Relu networks
+    - [chapter 5]:
+    - [chapter 6]:

 ## External Packages
 This project uses the following external packages: